dparvin/EventLogHelper.CodeCoverage/README.md

 # EventLogHelper.CodeCoverage
-Code Coverage repository for the EventLogHelper project
+This repository is used to handle the code coverage reporting for the <a href="https://github.com/dparvin/EventLogHelper">EventLogHelper Project</a>.